TOGETHER WE EMPOWER! LET'S REWRITE THE NARRATIVE AROUND PERIODS. JOIN US IN THE FIGHT AGAINST PERIOD STIGMA AND MENSTRUAL POVERTY.

 NEITIV RED DOT PROJECT

-How is Neitiv distributing these menstrual pads?
+How is Neitiv donating menstrual pads?

 Why does Neitiv need your support and donation?